 This post contains affiliate links.

 Bringing a car seat on a flight isn’t exactly fun.
-So why should you consider it check checking a car seat on an airplane seems so much easier and everyone seems to do it?
+So why should you consider it?
+Checking a car seat on an airplane seems so much easier and everyone seems to do it?
 Here are three risks to consider when you’re trying to decide what’s right for your family:

-The risks of checking a car seat on an airplane
+The risks of checking a car seat on a plane

 1. There may not be a safe way to restrain your baby

 The FAA strongly recommends that little kids ride in a car seat.
 Airplane seatbelts may be fine for you and me, but they don’t properly restrain passengers under 40lbs (give or take).
 Little hands also love to fidget with airplane seatbelt latch plates, which open extremely easily.

 Read more: 10 things you NEED to know about flying with a car seat